Linsexy/arfang-engine/sexy_engine/README.md

 ### Entities

 Basically, entities are the "objects" of the world.
 By this I mean every thing that can be seen (it's not mandatory), but mot generally, everything that compose the game.
 In most of the implemantations, an Entity is only and ID and a bunch of Components (I explain it just after this).
-In the SexyEngine the class representing it are GameObjects.
+In the SexyEngine, the class representing it are [GameObjects](/sexy_engine/ecs/include/GAMEOBJECT.md).

 ### How to use Entities and Components